SnowdogApps/magento2-alpaca-components/components/02-elements/swatch/README.md

 Swatches require following aria structure to be accessible for assistive technology and keyboard:

-1. Swarches wrapper `.swatch__wrapper` should have following aria attributes:
+1. Swatches wrapper `.swatch__wrapper` should have following aria attributes:
     * `role="listbox` to easy list swatch's options
     * `aria-activedescendant` with value of selected swatch option
     * `tabindex="0"` to make element focusable